-Together, we reformed the school finance system, capped insulin copays, banned reality TV policing, improved early childhood education, funded mental health care in schools, limited pre-k class sizes, and gave incarcerated minors a chance to earn a high school diploma.
-For these achievements, I was named one of the 10 Best Legislators by Texas Monthly magazine
+We reformed the school finance system, dramatically reduced prescription drug costs, improved the quality and affordability of child care, capped Pre-K class sizes, helped schools fight teen fentanyl overdoses, banned harmful reality TV policing, and gave incarcerated minors a chance to earn a high school diploma.
+For these achievements, I was named one of the 10 Best Legislators by Texas Monthly magazine.

-Together, we can put people over politics and move Texas Forward.
+Together, we can keep putting people over politics to move Texas forward.

-After the killing of Javier Ambler, we partnered with criminal justice advocates and Javier’s family to pass the Javier Ambler Act––banning police departments from contracting with reality TV programs.
+After Javier Ambler was killed by police officers filming a reality TV show, we partnered with Javier’s family and criminal justice advocates to pass the Javier Ambler Act––banning police departments from contracting with reality TV programs.